 The cold lead is made up of two 14 AWG conductors with a copper braided shield, that is used as the grounding conductor.
 The extension must be made with building wire that is suitable for this application and complies with applicable building and electrical codes.
 The cold lead itself is not made of building wire and therefore cannot pass through studs unless run through a conduit.
 Extension of the cold lead requires the addition of a "code compliant" junction box that must be accessible at all times.
-The maximum length for extending the cold lead is 75 ft (23 m).
+The maximum length for extending the cold lead is dependent upon the gauge and rating of the extension cable used.
+Consult with a qualified person to discuss the needs of your specific application.